 Estate planning is an essential aspect of ensuring that your assets are distributed according to your wishes and that your loved ones are taken care of after your passing.
-However, many individuals make critical mistakes during the estate planning process that can lead to unintended consequences.
-In this article, we’ll explore the top 10 mistakes to avoid when creating your estate plan to help you make informed decisions and secure your legacy.

 1. Not Having an Estate Plan at All